 Student Health Service.
 This service is available to students of the Schools of Medicine, Nursing, and Dentistry, of the Division of Allied Health Sciences and the Graduate School of Social Service, and of the Normal College of the American Gymnastic Union, as well as to the staff and faculty of the University.
+The latter group is eligible only for care related to injuries or exposures sustained while at work and for emergency treatment of acute illnesses.

 Designed to promote the general health of students, the service offers complete clinical and laboratory examinations, immunizations, outpatient care for minor illnesses, and limited hospital care for major illnesses or surgical operations.
-Optional health insurance, which may provide coverage for dependents and which extends coverage to the student when away from the Medical Center campus, is also available.
+Optional health insurance, which may provide nonstudent health department coverage for dependents and which extends coverage to the student when away from the Medical Center campus, is also available.
+During those hours when the Student Health Service is closed, care is given by the Admitting Room in Long Hospital.